 Let me know if you have any other questions!!
 Cheers!

 Whoa.
-ALL THOSE SPICES!
-This looks so perfectly flavorful!
-Happy Monday, Chey!
+ALL THAT FLAVOR!
+This is so perfectly flavorful!
+Thank you!
 Have a great week!

 Great r recipe…..the only confusing omission is what temperature you slow cook it at…?
 You say the internal temperature should be 195 degrees at the finish……but what temperature do I set the oven at ?